 All entering M.S. and Ph.D. students are asked to take placement examinations.
-Students whose background is deficient in specific areas will be required to enroll in appropriate undergraduate courses and obtain a grade of “B” or better.
+Students whose background is deficient in specific areas can enroll in appropriate undergraduate courses.
 Students excelling on those examinations may be exempted from specific core courses.

 Facilities and Special Resources

 UMBC students are offered hands-on access to an extensive array of tools for modern chemical and biochemical research.
 The department’s specialized research instrumentation includes calorimetry, chromatography, stopped-flow and temperature-jump kinetics, transient laser spectroscopy (including nanosecond laser flash photolysis, pico-second and femto-second pump-probe and picosecond fluorescence systems), nuclear magnetic resonance spectroscopy (including one 200-, one 300-, one cryoprobe-equipped 500-, two 600- and one 800-MHz instruments), X-band CW electron paramagnetic resonance spectrometry, circular dichroism, X-ray diffraction, infrared spectroscopy, atomic absorption and gas chromatography mass spectrometry and both a 7 and 12 Tesla Fourier transform ion cyclotron resonance mass spectrometer apparatus, as well as extensive molecular modeling and computational chemistry facilities.